Nicholaswogan/UofA_Photochem_Workshop/2_Installation/README.md

 bash Miniforge3-$(uname)-$(uname -m).sh
 ```

+Note: if you are using a Linux machine or WSL, and you don't have `curl` installed, then first install it with `sudo apt-get install curl`.

 To ensure the installation worked, open up a new terminal window and run the command `conda --version`.

 ## Step 2: Install photochem with conda